Rupert, King of the Romans: Reign

 The news of this failure increased the disorder in Germany, but the king met with some success in his efforts to restore peace.
-The Luxembourg resistance waned after Wenceslaus was arrested at Prague Castle by his brother Sigismund in March 1402 and the next year his lordship was finally recognized by the Pope.
+The Luxembourg resistance waned after Wenceslaus was arrested at Prague Castle by his younger brother Sigismund in March 1402 and the next year his lordship was finally recognized by the Pope.
 Rupert also gained the support of England by the marriage of his son Louis with Blanche of Lancaster, daughter of King Henry IV on 6 July 1402.
 In his Palatinate hereditary lands, Rupert turned out to be a capable ruler.

 It was nevertheless only the indolence of Wenceslaus that prevented his overthrow.
-After attempts to enlarge the king's allodium caused conflicts with his former ally, the Archbishop of Mainz forging an alliance with Count Eberhard III of Württemberg, the Zähringen margrave Bernard I of Baden and several Swabian cities in 1405, Rupert was compelled to make certain concessions.
+After attempts to enlarge the king's allodium caused conflicts with his former ally, the Archbishop of Mainz Johan II of Nassau forging an alliance with Count Eberhard III of Württemberg, the Zähringen Margrave Bernard I of Baden and several Swabian cities in 1405, Rupert was compelled to make certain concessions.
 The quarrel was complicated by the Papal Schism, but the king was just beginning to make some headway when he died at his castle of Landskrone near Oppenheim on 18 May 1410 and was buried at the Church of the Holy Spirit in Heidelberg.

 On his deathbed Rupert had decreed the division of his heritage among his four surviving sons.
-He was succeeded as elector by the eldest surviving son, Louis III.
+He was succeeded as Elector of the Palatinate by the eldest surviving son, Louis III.
 The second surviving son, John, received the County Palatine of Neumarkt, the third surviving son, Stephen, Count Palatine of Simmern-Zweibrücken, and the youngest son, Otto, the County Palatine of Mosbach.
 In the following imperial election on September 20, Louis III voted for Sigismund of Luxembourg, who however lost to his cousin Margrave Jobst of Moravia.